1. The Signal

 • 5G Wi-Fi gateway

-• Connectivity for up to 64 devices at a time
+• Connectivity on-the-go (up to 64 devices at a tim

 • Parental and security controls